Member Technical Staff

 Train employees on security best practices to prevent human er...read more

-Q23.
-Maximum number of distinct elements in every sliding window of size k
+Q. Given an array of integers, find the maximum number of distinct elements in every sliding window of size k.

 Find maximum distinct elements in every sliding window of size k.